List of free e-resources

 • Bishop: Sword Project: A powerful, free app for your phone.

 • Bible Study Tools: You need to pay to use most of the tools on this site.
 However the Bible dictionaries are free to use.
 The best is ‘Baker’s Evangelical Dictionary of Biblical Theology.’
-(At the bottom of each article it even tells you how to reference it!)
+(At the bottom of each article it even tells you how to reference it.)

-Articles and e-Books – Recommended
+Other Articles and E-books – Recommended

 Articles – Less Sure